 If you are planning to keep one, you should know they are difficult to keep due to their dietary requirements.
 They are difficult because they typically only eat live food and reject frozen or pellet food.

-If you’re looking for a unique fish with a completely unrivalled appearance then the Flowerhorn Cichlid is for you.
+If you’re looking for a unique fish with a completely unrivaled appearance then the Flowerhorn Cichlid is for you.

-When buying a Flowerhorn you should remember that their coloration and pattern will change significantly as they grow from adolescents to matured adults.
-As a result of this, if you’re looking for a certain coloration/pattern you should buy a matured adult.
+When buying a Flowerhorn you should remember that their coloration and pattern will change significantly as they grow from adolescents to mature adults.
+As a result of this, if you’re looking for a certain coloration/pattern you should buy a mature adult.

 You should expect your Flowerhorn Cichlid to grow up to 16 inches, so remember they need a large freshwater tank (Minimum 60 gallons).

 You can read more about what makes the perfect cichlid tank here.

 Juvenile Emperor Angelfish

 Known for its electric color, with a dark black body and light blue/white highlights, the juvenile Emperor Angelfish is a standout in any aquarium.

 It will need a saltwater aquarium that is at least 125 gallons, with water temperature between 72-82oF and a pH of 8.1-8.4.

 Emperor Angelfish don’t travel well, it’s crucial that you inspect your fish before you buy it.
 You should look to buy a juvenile around 4-6 inches long; they adapt best to captivity.